Western Pseudohistory Theory: History

 At the end of the twentieth century, Fomenko put forward some fringe theories in his books that questioned world history, for example, he argued that no artifacts had been found in Russia prior to the 10th century A.D., and therefore world history could not have predated the 10th century A.D.
 Fomenko's theory was heavily criticized by historians.
 An article in Xinmin Weekly, an article in Southern Weekly, and an article by Chow Hin in Orange News, all cite Fomenko as one of the origins the theory, with the Xinmin Weeklys article going even further back to Hardouin.

 In 2013, He Xin published Research on Pseudo-history of Greece, which claimed that there were a large number of fabrications in the history of Greece.
 In 2015, Du Gangjian put forward the theory of Out-of-Hunan, which argued that human beings did not originate from Africa, but from Hunan.
 In 2018, a documentary produced by Gleb Nosovsky made Fomenko's theories spread on the Chinese Internet, and in July 2019, the Chinese-British scholar Zhu Xuanshi said that there was no history of Europe before the 15th century, and that Western civilization had faked the three civilizations of ancient Greece, Egypt and Rome with reference to Chinese culture.
 The same year, Xiang Qianjing, the CEO of Beijing Tairen Classic Chinese Medicine Technology Co., Ltd, interested in the theory, funded and proposed to hold a "Western History Falsification and Chinese Culture Renaissance Symposium" every two years, which led to the further dissemination of the theory in China.

 In February 2021, Huang Heqing, a professor of art history at Zhejiang University, stated in a lecture that the Great Pyramid of Giza and the Great Sphinx of Giza were fakes.
 An analysis of videos on the Chinese video site Bilibili shows that the earliest relevant videos were posted in 2019, after which the number of relevant videos rose in 2021 and became popular on the platform in 2022.
+In 2024, Chen Zhixin, an associate professor at Beijing Normal University, uploaded lecture videos to Bilibili claiming that Greek and ancient Roman civilizations were "pseudohistory" fabricated by the West.
 In June 2025, a number of personal media accounts promoting the theory were banned.